 Shirley Ambrose, President of Highcliffe Bowling Club said “End of life care is an important issue for all of us, our families and friends and the Club members who have been cared for by the Macmillan Unit.
 So the money raised from match fees and a raffle on Highcliffe Bowling Club’s President’s Day plus voluntary donations throughout the outdoor bowling season will go some way towards enabling the Macmillan Unit to continue to provide this care locally.”

-We are most grateful to the Identity Group for their generosity.
+We are most grateful to the Titan Property Developments for their generosity.

 Hannah and Emily from The Grange